TheSmartLocal – Singapore’s Leading Travel and Lifestyle Portal

 Best for: Basic data usage in Malaysia and Thailand.

 How to purchase: You can purchase your Frewie eSIM online.
-Choose between the Malaysia eSIM and Singapore, Thailand and Malaysia eSIM.
+Choose between the Malaysia eSIM and the Singapore, Thailand and Malaysia eSIM.

 12. International Card Center (ICC)